Drug Tests 101 – What Everyone Should Know About Screening

-The drugs you did last night, at the weekend party, or even on last New Year’s eve – they can all be in your system, be it your blood, urine, saliva, or even hair, waiting to be detected either by the government, your employer, or in the worst case, your parents when they use drug testing kits for home use.
-That’s what makes drug testing a nightmare for any user.
+The drugs someone did last night, at the weekend party, or even on last New Year’s eve – they can all be in the system, be it blood, urine, saliva, or even hair, waiting to be detected either by the government, employer, or parents when they use drug testing kits for home use.

 What are drug tests used for?